mariosantosdev/3nlw-rocketseat/README.md

         * In this lesson was created the landing page and orphanages map page with the implementation of a usable map.

     - Lesson 02 - Olhando as oportunidades
-        * In this lesson, we creates the backend of project using express.
+        * In this lesson, we created the backend of project using express.